Pork and sauerkraut is a no-fail recipe when you have your slow cooker!

 The origin of Pork and Sauerkraut

-1 2-3 lb pork roast. – I used a boneless roast or pork tenderloin for this recipe.
+Pork roast. – I used a boneless roast or pork tenderloin for this recipe.
 When shopping for your roast, you want to assume ½ lb per person.
-Pork chops can be used, although you will have to adjust the cooking time
+We’ll be using a 2-3 lb pork loin roast.

 Sauerkraut – I used a jar, but canned or bagged would be fine.
 You do want the brine, so I would not use cabbage for this recipe.